digital-asset/ex-bond-issuance/README.md

   </tr>
 </table>

 There are three parties set up with the Bank role, other roles have a single corresponding party configured.
-Setting up a given role with different parties (e.g. having two parties with the AuctionaAgent role) would require changing the DAML models.
+Setting up a given role with different parties (e.g. having two parties with the Auction Agent role) would require changing the DAML models.

 The Bond Issuance application includes these steps: